-Are you ready to have your fittest year ever that you can maintain beyond 2019?
+Are you ready to have your fittest year ever?
 Fitness goals are more than just working out.

 If so, you’ll want to start off by creating new and healthy habits.
 Let’s talk about seven important habits to have in order to have your fittest year ever.